Raffles Institution: Uniform

 The school uniform from Years 1 to 4 is all-white, including a white short-sleeved shirt with the school badge at the top-right corner of the shirt pocket.
 Lower secondary students (Years 1 and 2) wear white short trousers and white socks.
 From Year 3 onwards, students may continue in short pants or opt for white long trousers.
-Shoes are white-based for all students, with the exception of laces, which must be fully white.
-Year 3 and 4 prefects must wear formal black shoes, except for Physical Education lessons, where they are required to change into appropriate shoes.
-School ties are worn only for formal occasions.
+Shoes are white-based for all students.
+Year 3 and 4 prefects wear a different badge and formal black shoes, except for Physical Education lessons, where they wear appropriate shoes.
+School ties are worn on formal occasions.
 Teachers wear a formal gown for special occasions.
-The uniform for male students in Years 5 and 6 male are identical to the uniforms worn by students in Years 3 and 4.
-The uniform for female students in Years 5 and 6 consist of a white blouse and a dark green pleated skirt.
+The uniform for male students in Years 5 and 6 is identical to that worn by students in Years 3 and 4.
+The uniform for female students in Years 5 and 6 consists of a white blouse and a dark green pleated skirt.

 Discipline

 In his memoir The Singapore Story, Lee Kuan Yew mentioned that he was caned by the headmaster D. W. McLeod for chronic tardiness when he attended RI in the 1930s.
 In 1956, a former RI prefect also wrote that during his time there, "boys were caned on their bottoms for even winking at the girls.
 We did have very good discipline in our time and the boys became good citizens, lawyers, doctors, etc."